Henry Huttleston Rogers: Philanthropy in Fairhaven

 Rogers was a modest man, and some of his generosity became known only after his death.
 Examples are found in writings by Helen Keller, Mark Twain, and Booker T. Washington.
 Beginning in 1885, he began to donate buildings to his hometown of Fairhaven, Massachusetts.
 These included a grammar school, Rogers School, built in 1885.
 The Millicent Library was completed in 1893 and was a gift to the Town by the Rogers children in memory of their sister Millicent, who had died in 1890 at the age of 17.

 Abbie Palmer (née Gifford) Rogers presented the new Town Hall in 1894.
 The George H. Taber Masonic Lodge building, named for Rogers' "uncle" and boyhood mentor, was completed in 1901.
 The Unitarian Memorial Church was dedicated in 1904 to the memory of Rogers' mother, Mary Huttleston (née Eldredge) Rogers.
 He had the Tabitha Inn built in 1905, and a new Fairhaven High School, called "Castle on the Hill," was completed in 1906.
 Rogers funded the draining of the mill pond to create a park, installed the town's public water and sewer systems, and served as superintendent of streets for his hometown.
 Years later, Henry H. Rogers' daughter, Cara Leland Rogers Broughton (Lady Fairhaven), purchased the site of Fort Phoenix, and donated it to the Town of Fairhaven in her father's memory.

 After Abbie's death, Rogers developed close friendships with two other notable Americans: Mark Twain and Booker T. Washington.
 He was instrumental in the education of Helen Keller.
 Urged on by Twain, Rogers and his second wife financed her college education.

 In 1899, Rogers had a luxury steam yacht built by a shipyard in the Bronx.
 The Kanawha, at 471-tons, was 200 ft long and manned by a crew of 39.
 For the final ten years of his life, Rogers entertained friends as they sailed on cruises mostly along the East Coast of the United States, north to Maine and Canada, and south to Virginia.
 With Mark Twain among his frequent guests, the movements of the Kanawha attracted great attention from the newspapers, the major public media of the era.

 Death

 On May 19, 1909, Rogers died suddenly of a stroke.
 It was less than six weeks before full operations were scheduled to begin on his Virginian Railway.
-After a funeral at the First Unitarian Church in Manhattan, his body was transported to Fairhaven by a New York, New Haven and Hartford Railroad train.
+After a funeral at the Church of the Messiah in Manhattan, his body was transported to Fairhaven by a New York, New Haven and Hartford Railroad train.
 He was interred beside Abbie in Fairhaven's Riverside Cemetery.